-Matsumoto Castle - Known as the 'Crow Castle' due to its dark black exterior, the Matsumoto Castle dates back to the 16th century and is the oldest wooden castle in Japan.
+Matsumoto Castle - Nicknamed Crow Castle due to its dark black exterior, the Matsumoto Castle dates back to the 16th century and is the oldest wooden castle in Japan.
+It is a 'hirajiro', meaning that the castle is built on plains rather than a hill or mountain.